 will consider possibilities such as Cigarette Smoke Damage

 .
 Close to 50% of all bladder and kidney cancer deaths in men are caused by smoking.
 Among women, 37% of bladder and 12% of kidney cancer deaths are directly attributable to smoking.
 The risk of developing these cancers is two to three times greater for both male and female smokers than that of the nonsmoking population.
 Cigarette smoke can interact with chemicals (especially aromatic amines) in the work place to produce bladder and kidney cancer.
 Workers exposed to organic chemicals in the dye, rubber, leather and paint industries that also smoke have a greater bladder cancer rate than would be predicted from either smoking or chemicals alone.
-Patients who have had bladder cancer may have a recurrence.

 Concerned or curious about your health?
 Try The Analyst™